pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/aws/ec2-webserver.md

 ## Summary

 {{< summary >}}
-In this tutorial, we showed you how to use Pulumi programs to create and manage cloud resources in AWS, using TypeScript, JavaScript, or Python (and its corresponding package manager).
+In this tutorial, we showed you how to use Pulumi programs to create and manage cloud resources in AWS, using TypeScript, JavaScript, Python, or C#.
 {{< /summary >}}

 <!-- Common links -->